 The hot air balloon basket is divided into sections, with holes in the basket to put your feet in so that you can climb into it.
 In my particular balloon, the basket could hold 28 people plus two crew members.

-The section division keeps both the balloon in balance and guarantees a spot along the edge without 27 other people crowding around you.
+The section division keeps the balloon balanced and guarantees a spot along the edge without 27 other people crowding around you.

-As mentioned above, you don’t have to worry about being stuck in the middle of the basket without an edge to peer over.
+As mentioned before, you don’t have to worry about being stuck in the middle of the basket without an edge to peer over.

 However, I loved having a corner spot because it gave me the advantage of having a greater range of unobstructed views.

-Nonetheless, my recommendation is to not worry about what section you end up climbing into.
-The hot air balloon drivers do an amazing job of slowly spinning the basket to make sure that everyone gets 360-degree views.
+Nonetheless, I recommend not worrying about what section of the Cappadocia balloon you climb into.
+The hot air balloon drivers do an amazing job of slowly spinning the basket to ensure everyone gets 360-degree views.

 Before you take off, your hot air balloon driver will run you through a demonstration of how to prepare for landing.